Emil Thomas Voegtlin (1860-1909) — Boarding room and hotel thief

 Emil was released from Sing Sing in 1888, whereupon he resumed his career as a scenic artist.
 He was arrested for larceny while traveling on a job in Berrien Springs, Michigan.
 He was sentenced to three years at the State Penitentiary in Jackson, Michigan.

 After his release from Jackson, Emil once again pursued the vocation of scenic artist.
 Both he and his brother went on to have successful careers, although Arthur was much more in demand.
 Arthur Voegtlin designed many of the facades and interiors at Luna Park, the foremost amusement park of the early twentieth-century; and later moved to Hollywood, where his son had a career as an actor and director.
 Emil worked exclusively for the scenic artist firm responsible for productions at the New York Hippodrome.
 He spent his last ten years married to Katherine Foley.

-Emil’s larcenous and romantic misadventures ended with his father’s death.
+Emil’s larcenous and romantic misadventures came to a stop with his father’s death.